-There are government resources being made available to Canadian businesses.
+On May 25, 2020 the government opened the CECRA application process for Canadian businesses.
 To find out what resources are available to you, please review the information provided by the Government of B.C. here.

 - What is type of commercial property is suitable for my business?

 Commercial property is typically described as office, retail or industrial.
 Finding the right fit for your needs will depend in part on zoning and other municipal requirements, so we suggest discussing your intended use with the appropriate municipal authorities before investing heavily in a search for space.

 - What are my rights and obligations as a tenant?

 Commercial tenancies are generally subject to detailed lease agreements.
 Please refer to your lease agreement or contact your property manager if you have specific questions related to your responsibilities as a tenant.

 - What is base rent and why is it separate from operating costs/additional rent?

 In a typical commercial lease, there are two parts of rent payable to the landlord.
 Base rent is the negotiated amount payable to the landlord.
 The operating costs are then added to the base rent to form the total rent payable.
 The operating cost portion reflects the actual costs to operate the building, while base rent is the rent net of operating costs paid to the Landlord.